This article was updated on October 18, 2021

 The AMEX Shop Small Studio, developed with business owners in mind, is an awesome place for Small Business Saturday resources.
 They have customizable promotional marketing materials, event planning ideas, year-round materials, and articles with marketing ideas to help you have a successful Small Business Saturday.
 Check out this invaluable resource for great promotional and marketing materials.

-These are just a few ideas to make Small Business Saturday a success, but there are tons of ideas and tips out there.
-Talk to your fellow local small business owners to see what they're doing to engage consumers, step up your marketing game, and don't wait for people to show up.
+These are just a few ideas to make Small Business Saturday a success, but there are plenty of ideas and tips out there.

 Claim your free Business Page to get started on Nextdoor.
 For resources on how to use Nextdoor to stay connected with your local customers, pertinent news affecting businesses, and more, follow us at @nextdoorbusiness on Facebook.